You are now setting foot on the deck of the longest running alternate history military epic ever written! Pictured here as stacked from the

 Arranged in “seasons” of 8 volumes each, the story is now in Season 4, slowly retelling the history of the Second World War,

 burned and blackened by the awesome power of the most powerful surface ship in the world, the battlecruiser Kirov.
 After a strange accident displaces the ship in time, the officers and crew

 begin their marathon journey through WWII, soon finding that their interventions are drastically altering the history of all future time, and imperiling their very own existence as the future they

 came from can no longer take shape from the shattered meridians of time.

 The series has often been called “The Russian Final Countdown,” after the popular movie that saw a Nimitz Class carrier displaced in time to December 6, 1941.
-It has took twenty volumes to finally reach Pearl Harbor, and loyal readers have eagerly supported the story from Book 1.
+It took 31 volumes to finally reach June of 1943, and loyal readers have eagerly supported the story from Book 1.
 Originally conceived as a naval thriller, the series has expanded to include all the major land battles of WWII as it progresses through the history.
-As of book 26, 1942 will finally come to a close with a big Russian offensive on the East Front.
+As of book 31, the series returns to the final battle to clear Tunisia, exciting east front action in Operation Zitadelle, and the Allied opening attack aimed at knocking Italy out of the war.
 See a list of all battles covered by visiting the “season” links below to learn more about the books in this amazing series, which releases a new novel every 60 days to continue the alternate history.

 The series is so massive that its subplots create entire standalone novels!
 Many of the individual campaigns that were